ameli/imate/docs/notes.rst

   ``this->dot()``function.
 Previously, the ``dot()`` function had ``const`` at the end of its signature.
-However, because we call ``allocate_buffer``, and it changes a member data, the ``dot()`` function for this class and ALL of its base classes, and even the other non-cuda classes that are derived from the ``cLinearOperator`` class has to be non ``const`` member functions.
+However, because we call ``allocate_buffer``, and it changes a member data, the ``dot()`` function for this class and ALL of its base classes, and even the other non-CUDA classes that are derived from the ``cLinearOperator`` class has to be non ``const`` member functions.

-  If I can be certain that the buffer size is always zero, I can return back the constness to these functions and do not call the allocate buffer.
+  If I can be certain that the buffer size is always zero, I can return back the const-ness to these functions and do not call the allocate buffer.
   Or, I can call allocate buffer to compute the buffer size, but do not allocate it.
 In this case, I should do ``assert(buffer_size==0)`` just in case if in some applications it has to be non-zero buffer.